Skip to main content

 /speckit.implement

 The /speckit.implement command runs the tasks in order, using both the spec and task list as context.
-It works through the asset health dashboard feature — scaffolding the asset list, wiring CDF data hooks, creating the threshold model, and applying visual feedback.
+It works through the Production Accounting feature — scaffolding the KPI bar, building the reconciliation tree with collapsible rows and quality badges, wiring the quality filter, and integrating with the CDF host via @cognite/app-sdk.
 It stops at each task to confirm before continuing.

 Where do specs live?